Pierre Laval: Dismissal, 1940–1942

-Return to power, 1942
+Return to power, 1942–1944

 Laval returned to power in April 1942.
-In a radio speech on 22 June 1942, Laval outlined his policy objectives by expressing his "desire to re-establish normal and trusting relations with Germany and Italy".
+In an infamous radio speech on 22 June 1942, Laval outlined his policy objectives by expressing his "desire to re-establish normal and trusting relations with Germany and Italy".
 He added he "wished for a German victory" because otherwise "Bolshevism [would] establish itself everywhere".
+The effect of such speech on public opinion was disastrous, since it made clear to everyone that the Vichy government was de facto subservient to the Germans; Pétain and the other ministers were also bewildered and highly irritated by Laval's nerve.

 Laval had been in power for a mere two months when he was faced with the decision of providing forced labour to Germany, which was short of skilled labour because it needed troop replacements on the Eastern Front.
 Unlike other occupied countries, France was technically protected by the armistice, and its workers could not be simply rounded up for transportation.
 In the occupied zone, the Germans used intimidation and the control of raw materials to create unemployment and thus create reasons for French labourers to volunteer to work in Germany.
 Laval received German demands to send more than 300,000 skilled labourers immediately to factories in Germany.
-Laval delayed by making a counteroffer of one worker in return for one French prisoners-of-war.
+Laval delayed by making a counteroffer of one worker in return for one French prisoner-of-war.
 The proposal was sent to Hitler, and a compromise was reached that one prisoner-of-war would be repatriated for every three workers arriving in Germany.